-The National Flood Barrier Testing & Certification Program is testing/certifying products that are designed and marketed to be used to provide flood risk reduction to facilities that are exposed to flood risk such as buildings.
-These products are intended to provide flood risk reduction to residential, commercial, agricultural, and industrial property.
+The National Flood Barrier Testing & Certification Program is testing/certifying products that are designed and marketed to be used for flood-risk reduction to facilities that are exposed to flood risk such as buildings.
+These products are intended to provide flood-risk reduction to residential, commercial, agricultural, and industrial property.
 They are generally categorized into the following five broad categories:

 US Flood Control 42 inch FM Approved Tiger Dam

-Semi-permanent barriers also provide temporary flood risk reduction.
+Semi-permanent barriers also provide temporary flood-risk reduction.
 They also rely on having enough flood warning time in order to be able to erect the barrier and they are generally erected just prior to the flood and removed shortly after the flood.
-These products rely for stability on an anchoring mechanism that is permanent attached to the ground upon which these products are erected.
-These products are usually the flood proofing system.
+These products rely on stability for an anchoring mechanism that is permanently attached to the ground where these products are erected.
+These products are usually the flood-proofing system.

-These are intended to close openings in flood proofing systems.
-They are generally categorized as closing window and door openings into buildings.
-They are usually a part of a permanently installed flood proofing system.
+These are intended to close openings in flood-proofing systems.
+They are generally categorized as closing window and door openings of buildings.
+They are usually a part of a permanently-installed flood-proofing system.
 They are removed from their closure position after the flood event passes in order to be able to freely use the opening that the product closed.
-These products are part of a flood proofing system.
+These products are part of a flood-proofing system.

 Flex-Wall® 2510, Side Deployed